microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 <details markdown="1">
 <summary markdown="span">Click to expand/collapse Setup Service Principal Requirements </summary>

 To create an Azure Service Principal, we recommend using the [Azure Cloud Shell](https://shell.azure.com) in your browser.
-You will then collect the login details and use them to run the sample application's deployment script.
+You will then collect the login details and use them to run the sample application's deployment script from your GitHub Codespace or local workstation.

 Run the following command to create a service principal with the Contributor role on the subscription.
 Replace the `<NAME>` with a meaningful name.
 Replace the subscription ID (`00000000-0000-0000-0000-000000000000`) with your Azure subscription ID.